marioemmanuel/u64/README.md

 For certain special embedded systems unsigned long might be 32 bits, in that case the database will be 32 bits based.

-The system does not warranty portability across systems or compilers for persistence since the persistence is implemented as a memory dump of the databse struct.
+The system does not guarantee portability across systems or compilers for persistence since the persistence is implemented as a memory dump of the database struct.

 These limitations are likely not relevant but need to be taken into consideration.